Nitrokey/nethsm/docs/system-design.md

 For the avoidance of doubt: The act of Enabling _Unattended Boot_ causes **S-Keyfender** to populate slot 1 with a _Domain Key_ encrypted with _only_ the _Device Key_.
 Conversely, Disabling _Unattended Boot_ causes **S-Keyfender** to erase (overwrite) the contents of slot 1.
 At no point does the NetHSM persistently store either the _Unlock Passphrase_ or an _Unlock Key_.

 Among others, the described hardware binding and encryption prevents that (a copy of) the disk of one device can be decrypted in a different device.

+### How encryption keys change

+The _Device Key_ persists across reboots, and cannot change during normal operation.
+It is however re-generated after a factory reset.

+The _Domain Key_ persists across reboots.
+It is created when first provisioning, and cannot change during normal operation, except when applying an operational restore with a backup from another device.

 ## Technical Architecture